 We have an on-going pilot in Bellevue, Washington for active traffic monitoring of traffic intersections live 24X7.

-Check out the traffic dashboard from Rocket’s video analytics that is live at Bellevue’s Traffic Management Center!
+We hosted a traffic dashboard powered by Rocket’s video analytics live at Bellevue’s Traffic Management Center!
 The dashboard alerts the traffic authorities on abnormal traffic volumes.

 Resource-Accuracy Tradeoff for Video Queries